 In most uncomplicated cases of sharp pain, your pain should disappear after only a couple chiropractic adjustments.
 The burning pain of a pinched nerve is an indication that something is not working properly in the body, and tends to find quick relief after being treated.
 However, it is possible that you may need a short ongoing course of treatment after the pain goes away in order to fix the cause of the problem and ensure it does not happen again.

-If you are feeling uncomfortable and think you have a pinched nerve, contact Dr. Kyle Johnson to reserve a time for a proper examination and diagnosis.
+If you are feeling uncomfortable and think you have a pinched nerve, contact Dr. Kyle Johnson, a chiropractor in Peoria, to reserve a time for a proper examination and diagnosis.